nikitavoloboev/data/web/web-scraping.md

 - [Scaling up a Serverless Web Crawler and Search Engine (2021)](https://aws.amazon.com/blogs/architecture/scaling-up-a-serverless-web-crawler-and-search-engine/)
 - [crawler-user-agents](https://github.com/monperrus/crawler-user-agents) - List of of HTTP user-agents used by robots, crawlers, and spiders as in single JSON file.
 - [ant](https://github.com/yields/ant) - Web crawler for Go.
+- [SearchScraperAPI](https://github.com/EdmundMartin/SearchScraperAPI) - Implementation of an API, which allows you to scrape Google, Bing, Yandex, and Qwant.